mose247/Object_detection_in_urban_environments/README.md

   ```

 ## Results
 The graph below shows the total training loss (localization + classification + regularization) obtained for the MobileNet V2 (in blue) and the ResNet50 V1 (in orange) after 2000 updating steps.
 While ResNet50 V1 didn't converge, MobileNet V2 reached a plateau.
 Nevertheless, even in the second case, the total loss is still quite high, which may be a sign that the optimization got stuck in a local minimum.
+Moreover, it wasn't possible to further evaluate the mAP of the models on the validation dataset due to an [error](https://knowledge.udacity.com/questions/999401) with the Pillow library appeared during the validation phase.

 <p align="center">
 <img src="https://github.com/mose247/Object_detection_in_urban_environments/assets/91455159/3d1af224-f4d5-4bbe-a329-4fa923e757ce" title="Total loss" width=50% height=50%>
 </p>

-Unfortunately, it wasn't possible to further evaluate the mAP of the models on the validation dataset due to some errors appeared during the validation phase.
-Nevertheless, the two videos before show a side-to-side comparison of the models on 100 frames.
+The following videos provide a qualitative side-to-side comparison of the two models on 100 frames.
+As you can see MobileNet V2 does a way better job in detect pedestrians rather than ResNet50.
+This might be an index that ResNet50 is more sensitive to the skewness of the training set, as pedestrians are less present in the dataset than cars.

 | ResNet50 V1             |  MobileNet V2 |
 :-------------------------:|:-------------------------: